Left Untreated, Bedsores Can Be Lethal

 Pressure ulcers, commonly called bedsores, are a big problem in the United States.
-More than 2.5 million Americans develop pressure ulcers every year, with about 60,000 people dying each year from pressure ulcer complications.
+As medical malpractice lawyers, we can tell you that more than 2.5 million Americans develop pressure ulcers every year, with about 60,000 people dying each year from pressure ulcer complications.

 The Sun-Sentinel reports:

 High-profile cases highlight how deadly they can be.
 Actor Christopher Reeves died from complications resulting from a pressure ulcer.